micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 ```

-Note that frequently we'd have a slow run but no errors.

-Finally we saw the occassional error which pointed us in the right direction.
+Finally we saw the occasional too many requests error which pointed us in the right direction.

 ---

 The Rate Limit Errors prompted the question:

 	> "Are we triggering a lot of S3 request retries?"

-This could also equally apply to Kinesis or SQS or other APIs

 ---